DrStrangebone/LearnPythonTHWay/Readme.txt

 -------------------------------------------
 DrStrangebone's progress:

-I have done a lot since I first started June 26th.
+I have done a lot since I first started June 26th (today is July 2nd).

 During that time, I had a very steady progression.
 I'm about to hit my ex20.py.